html-graph/html-graph.github.io/content/features/node-resize-reactive-edges.md

   </div>
 </a>

-To enable built-in resize reactive nodes, ensuring that edges are automatically updated when adjacent nodes are resized, call the `enableNodeResizeReactiveEdges` method on `CanvasBuilder`.
+To enable built-in node resize reactive edges, ensuring that edges are automatically updated when adjacent nodes are resized, call the `enableNodeResizeReactiveEdges` method on `CanvasBuilder`.

 {{< code lang="javascript">}}
 const element = document.getElementById('canvas');